 To the extent the Company has agreed to settle outstanding claims or where the Company has concluded it is probable that a resolution may be reached at an amount of loss that is estimable, the loss has been recognized in the consolidated statements of operations within general and administrative expense.
-The total loss recognized related to these claims for the years ended December 31, 2019, 2020, and 2021 was \$45 million, \$51 million, and \$52 million, respectively.
-In addition, during the year ended December 31, 2021, the Company recorded an \$11 million gain related to legal settlements that is included within other income in the consolidated statement of operations.
-The reserve balance was \$95 million and \$123 million as of December 31, 2020 and 2021, respectively, and is included in accrued and other current liabilities on the consolidated balance sheets.
+The total loss recognized related to these claims was \$45 million, \$51 million, and \$52 million for the years ended December 31, 2019, 2020, and 2021, respectively, and \$7 million and \$13 million for the six months ended June 30, 2021 and 2022 (unaudited), respectively.
+In addition, during the year ended December 31, 2021, the Company recorded an \$11 million gain related to legal settlements that is included within other income (expense) in the consolidated statement of operations.
+The reserve balance was \$95 million, \$123 million, and \$141 million as of December 31, 2020 and 2021 and June 30, 2022 (unaudited), respectively, and is included in accrued and other current liabilities on the consolidated balance sheets.
 The actual losses incurred on claims that have not been resolved may differ from the initial estimates of loss, and such differences could be material.